commonality/readme-inspector/README.md

 // 1.
 Has a README, and
 // 2.
 Score the README for quality.

-const info = await readmeInspector.check(
+const info = await readmeInspector.check({
-  'gregswindle',
+  owner: 'gregswindle',
-  'github-resource-converter'
+  repo:  'github-resource-converter'
-)
+})

 // Display the resulting readmeInfo as a
 // JSON string.